The Doctor and the Devils: Development

-Brooksfilms founder and executive producer Mel Brooks, a lifelong horror fan, acquired the rights to Dylan Thomas's unproduced screenplay The Doctor and the Devils (first published in 1953) in the hopes of adapting it into a horror film.
+Brooksfilms founder and executive producer Mel Brooks, a lifelong horror fan, acquired the rights to Thomas's screenplay in the hopes of adapting it into a horror film.
 He hired director and former cinematographer Freddie Francis, who during the 1960s and 70s had directed a series of horror films for famed British horror productions companies Hammer and Amicus.
 Brooks' original intention was to simply use the title of the Thomas screenplay, but Francis pushed for a closer adherence to the original script.
 A compromise was arranged with playwright and screenwriter Ronald Harwood adapting Thomas's more cerebral work into something more genre-friendly.
 Despite the adaptation, much of Thomas's original dialogue remains.